MATTopo: Topology-preserving Medial Axis Transform with Restricted Power Diagram: Method

-To ensure homotopy equivalence, we are expecting each restricted element (\ie RPC, RPF, RPE) to have $CC=1$ and $Euler=1$.
-For the example of Fig.~\ref{fig:topo_fix} (a), the RPC of medial sphere $\rpc(\msphere_1)$ is the whole yellow torus, which has $CC=1$ but $Euler=0$.
-The RPC $\rpc(\msphere_1)$ in Fig.~\ref{fig:topo_fix} (b) has $CC=1$ and $Euler=1$ as expected, but its associated RPF $\rpf(\msphere_1, \msphere_2)$ has $CC=2$.
-In Fig.~\ref{fig:topo_fix} (c) all restricted elements have $CC=1$ and $Euler=1$ for all three medial spheres $\msphere_1$, $\msphere_2$ and $\msphere_3$.
-Note that only RPCs and RPFs exist in this example (c) without any RPEs, hence only vertices and edges exist in the dual medial mesh.
+To ensure homotopy equivalence, we are expecting each restricted element (\ie RPC, RPF, RPE) to have $CC~\beta_0=1$ and $Euler~\euler=1$.
 For each medial sphere $\msphere_i$, we perform a localized topological check for its corresponding restricted elements, and apply a straightforward refinement by adding new medial spheres if either their $CC\neq1$ or $Euler\neq1$.
 The details of our preservation strategy for those two topological indicators are given in Sec.~\ref{sec:cc_number} and Sec.~\ref{sec:euler_number}.

-\subsubsection{CC Number}
+\subsubsection{CC Number $\beta_0$}

-For a medial sphere $\msphere_i$ and its corresponding restricted elements $\rpc(\msphere_i)$, $\rpf(\msphere_i, \msphere_j)$ and $\rpe(\msphere_i, \msphere_j, \msphere_k)$, where $\msphere_j$ and $\msphere_k$ are the neighboring medial spheres of $\msphere_i$, we can trace their CC numbers using a simple traversal algorithm effortlessly.
-Once $CC>1$, we add a new medial sphere to the connected component other than the one of the current medial sphere $\msphere_i$.
-In Fig.~\ref{fig:topo_fix} (b), the RPF $\rpf(\msphere_1,\msphere_2)$ has $CC=2$, while in Fig.~\ref{fig:topo_cc} (a), the RPC $\rpc(\msphere_2)$ has $CC=2$.
-To fix these issues, we randomly choose a surface point on one of the CC of the RPF, or choose a surface point on the other CC of the RPC (other than where the medial sphere resides), and use it as the \textit{pin point} for the \textit{sphere-shrinking} algorithm (see Sec.~{\ref{sec:pre}}) to add a new medial sphere $\msphere_3$, as shown in Fig.~\ref{fig:topo_fix} (c) and Fig~\ref{fig:topo_cc} (b).
+For a medial sphere $\msphere_i$ and its corresponding restricted elements $\rpc(\msphere_i)$, $\rpf(\msphere_i, \msphere_j)$ and $\rpe(\msphere_i, \msphere_j, \msphere_k)$, where $\msphere_j$ and $\msphere_k$ are the neighboring medial spheres of $\msphere_i$, we can trace their CC number $\beta_0$ using a simple traversal algorithm effortlessly.
+If $\beta_0>1$, we add a new medial sphere to the connected component other than the one of the current medial sphere $\msphere_i$.
+In Fig.~\ref{fig:topo_fix} (b), the RPF $\rpf(\msphere_1,\msphere_2)$ has $\beta_0(\rpf)=2$, while in Fig.~\ref{fig:topo_cc} (a), the RPC $\rpc(\msphere_2)$ has $\beta_0(\rpc)=2$.
+To fix these issues, we randomly choose a surface point on one of the CC of the RPF, or choose a surface point on the other CC of the RPC (other than where the medial sphere resides), and use it as the \textit{pin point} for the \textit{sphere-shrinking} algorithm (see Sec.~{\ref{sec:tech_sphere_gen}}) to add a new medial sphere $\msphere_3$, as shown in Fig.~\ref{fig:topo_fix} (c) and Fig~\ref{fig:topo_cc} (b).

-\subsubsection{Euler Characteristic}
+\subsubsection{Euler Characteristic~$\euler$}